Cost of Non-Compliance

 | RTX Corporation | DDTC | Settled alleged AECA/ITAR violations involving unauthorized exports of defense articles (including classified articles) caused by jurisdiction and classification failures, employee hand-carries to ITAR § 126.1 proscribed destinations, and violations of license terms and provisos.
 Civil penalty of $200 million, with $100 million suspended for remedial compliance. | $200,000,000 | |

-| Toll Holdings Limited | OFAC | Apparent violations of multiple sanctions programs (Iran, North Korea, Syria) via originating or receiving sea-freight shipments to or from sanctioned jurisdictions on behalf of customers. | $6,131,855 | |
+| Toll Holdings Limited | OFAC | Alleged violations of multiple sanctions programs (Iran, North Korea, Syria) via originating or receiving sea-freight shipments to or from sanctioned jurisdictions on behalf of customers. | $6,131,855 | |

-| Indium Corporation of America | BIS | Settled charges for unlicensed exports of EAR-controlled solder products to listed Russian end-users after the post-Ukraine sanctions tightening. | $836,500 | |
+| Indium Corporation of America | BIS | Alleged exports of EAR-controlled solder products to listed Russian end-users after the post-Ukraine sanctions tightening. | $836,500 | |

-| State Street Bank and Trust Company and its subsidiary, Charles River Systems, Inc. | OFAC | Egregious apparent Ukraine-/Russia-Related Sanctions Regulations violations: Charles River Systems (acquired by State Street in 2018) accepted invoice payments outside Directive 1 debt-tenor limits from SSI-listed Sberbank and VTB Bank subsidiaries on 38 occasions between 2016 and 2020. | $7,452,501 | |
+| State Street Bank and Trust Company and its subsidiary, Charles River Systems, Inc. | OFAC | Alleged Ukraine-/Russia-Related Sanctions Regulations violations: Charles River Systems (acquired by State Street in 2018) accepted invoice payments outside Directive 1 debt-tenor limits from SSI-listed Sberbank and VTB Bank subsidiaries. | $7,452,501 | |

-| Mondo TV, S.p.a. | OFAC | Apparent North Korea Sanctions Regulations violations: Rome-based animation company remitted approximately $537,939 via 18 wire transfers processed through U.S. banks to North Korea's state-owned SEK Studio for outsourced animation work. | $538,000 | |
+| Mondo TV, S.p.a. | OFAC | Alleged North Korea Sanctions Regulations violations: Rome-based animation company remitted funds via wire transfers processed through U.S. banks to North Korea's state-owned SEK Studio for outsourced animation work. | $538,000 | |

-| SCB Inc. | OFAC | Apparent violations of the Cuban Assets Control Regulations involving processing of dental supply orders for Cuban clinics through U.S. intermediaries. | $21,908 | |
+| SCB Inc. | OFAC | Alleged violations of the Cuban Assets Control Regulations involving processing of dental supply orders for Cuban clinics through U.S. intermediaries. | $21,908 | |

-| AerCap Ireland Limited | OFAC | Self-disclosed apparent violations involving aircraft leases to Russian airlines that were not unwound before the post-invasion sanctions deadlines. | $3,360,000 | |
+| AerCap Ireland Limited | OFAC | Alleged violations involving aircraft leases to Russian airlines that were not unwound before the post-invasion sanctions deadlines. | $3,360,000 | |

-| 3M Company | OFAC | Apparent ITSR violations: a German subsidiary, through a third-party distributor, sold reflective license-plate sheeting ultimately destined for the Iranian national police. | $9,618,477 | |
+| 3M Company | OFAC | Alleged ITSR violations: a German subsidiary, through a third-party distributor, sold reflective license-plate sheeting ultimately destined for the Iranian national police. | $9,618,477 | |

-| SCG Plastics Co., Ltd. | OFAC | Egregious apparent ITSR violations: Thai trading company caused U.S. banks to process $291 million in wire transfers for sales of Iranian-origin high-density polyethylene produced by an Iran joint venture (Mehr) tied to the National Petrochemical Company of Iran, using deceptive shipping documents listing "Middle East" or UAE as origin. | $20,000,000 | |
+| SCG Plastics Co., Ltd. | OFAC | Alleged ITSR violations: Thai trading company caused U.S. banks to process wire transfers for sales of Iranian-origin high-density polyethylene produced by an Iran joint venture (Mehr) tied to the National Petrochemical Company of Iran, using deceptive shipping documents listing "Middle East" or UAE as origin. | $20,000,000 | |

-| EFG International AG | OFAC | Apparent violations of the CACR, Foreign Narcotics Kingpin Sanctions Regulations, and RuHSR: Swiss private banking group caused U.S. securities firms to process 873 transactions totaling ~$30.4 million on behalf of Cuban-resident clients, a Kingpin-designated client, and a Russia-related SDN. | $3,740,442 | |
+| EFG International AG | OFAC | Alleged violations of the CACR, Foreign Narcotics Kingpin Sanctions Regulations, and RuHSR: Swiss private banking group caused U.S. securities firms to process transactions on behalf of Cuban-resident clients, a Kingpin-designated client, and a Russia-related SDN. | $3,740,442 | |

-| The Boeing Company | DDTC | Settled alleged AECA/ITAR violations involving unauthorized exports and retransfers of technical data to foreign-person employees and contractors, unauthorized exports to the People's Republic of China, and violations of license terms, conditions, and provisos.
-Civil penalty of $51 million, with $24 million suspended for remedial compliance. | $51,000,000 | |
+| The Boeing Company | DDTC | Alleged AECA/ITAR violations involving unauthorized exports and retransfers of technical data to foreign-person employees and contractors, unauthorized exports to the People's Republic of China, and violations of license terms, conditions, and provisos. | $51,000,000 | |

 | SAP SEcombined | Multi-agency | Multi-agency resolution (DOJ, BIS, OFAC) for export-control and ITSR violations involving software exports to Iran via foreign subsidiaries and third-party resellers. | $222,000,000 | |

-| Privilege Underwriters Reciprocal Exchange | OFAC | Apparent Ukraine-/Russia-Related Sanctions Regulations violations: White Plains, NY-based luxury insurer collected 38 premium payments and paid a claim on four policies issued to a Panama company (Medallion, Inc.) owned by sanctioned Russian oligarch Viktor Vekselberg after his April 2018 designation. | $466,200 | |
+| Privilege Underwriters Reciprocal Exchange | OFAC | Alleged Ukraine-/Russia-Related Sanctions Regulations violations: White Plains, NY-based luxury insurer collected premium payments and paid a claim on four policies issued to a Panama company (Medallion, Inc.) owned by sanctioned Russian oligarch. | $466,200 | |

-| CoinList Markets LLC | OFAC | Apparent Ukraine-/Russia-Related Sanctions Regulations violations: San Francisco virtual-currency exchange opened 89 accounts for and processed 989 transactions on behalf of users ordinarily resident in Crimea who self-reported "Russia" as their country of residence. | $1,207,830 | |
+| CoinList Markets LLC | OFAC | Alleged Ukraine-/Russia-Related Sanctions Regulations violations: San Francisco virtual-currency exchange opened accounts for and processed transactions on behalf of users ordinarily resident in Crimea who self-reported "Russia" as their country of residence. | $1,207,830 | |

-| Nasdaq, Inc. | OFAC | Apparent ITSR violations: former Armenian subsidiary Nasdaq OMX Armenia OJSC, operator of the Armenian Stock Exchange, knowingly processed 151 trades and settlement transactions involving the OFAC-designated Armenian subsidiary of Iran's state-owned Bank Mellat. | $4,040,923 | |
+| Nasdaq, Inc. | OFAC | Alleged ITSR violations: former Armenian subsidiary Nasdaq OMX Armenia OJSC, operator of the Armenian Stock Exchange, processed trades and settlement transactions involving the OFAC-designated Armenian subsidiary of Iran's state-owned Bank Mellat. | $4,040,923 | |

-| Binance Holdings Ltd. | OFAC | OFAC component of the combined settlement: apparent violations of multiple sanctions programs by processing transactions for users in Iran, Syria, Crimea, and other sanctioned jurisdictions. | $968,618,825 | |
+| Binance Holdings Ltd. | OFAC | OFAC component of the combined settlement: Alleged violations of multiple sanctions programs by processing transactions for users in Iran, Syria, Crimea, and other sanctioned jurisdictions. | $968,618,825 | |

-| Binance Holdings Ltd.combined | Multi-agency | Combined-agency settlement (DOJ, FinCEN, OFAC, CFTC) for failures to maintain an effective AML program and apparent violations of multiple sanctions programs (Iran, Syria, Crimea, others). | $4,316,126,163 | |
+| Binance Holdings Ltd.combined | Multi-agency | Combined-agency settlement (DOJ, FinCEN, OFAC, CFTC) for failures to maintain an effective AML program and Alleged violations of multiple sanctions programs (Iran, Syria, Crimea, others). | $4,316,126,163 | |

-| daVinci Payments | OFAC | Apparent violations involving the issuance of pre-paid reward cards to recipients in Crimea, Cuba, Iran, and Syria due to inadequate sanctions screening. | $206,213 | |
+| daVinci Payments | OFAC | Alleged violations involving the issuance of pre-paid reward cards to recipients in Crimea, Cuba, Iran, and Syria due to inadequate sanctions screening. | $206,213 | |

-| 3M Company | OFAC | Egregious apparent ITSR violations: Swiss subsidiary 3M (East) AG knowingly sold reflective license-plate sheeting via a German reseller to Bonyad Taavon Naja, an entity controlled by Iran's Law Enforcement Forces, after misrepresenting the end-user to internal trade-compliance counsel. | $9,618,477 | |
+| 3M Company | OFAC | Alleged ITSR violations: Swiss subsidiary 3M (East) AG sold reflective license-plate sheeting via a German reseller to Bonyad Taavon Naja, an entity controlled by Iran's Law Enforcement Forces, after misrepresenting the end-user to internal trade-compliance counsel. | $9,618,477 | |

-| Emigrant Bank | OFAC | Apparent ITSR violations for maintaining a CD account on behalf of two Iran-resident individuals over more than two decades. | $31,868 | |
+| Emigrant Bank | OFAC | Alleged ITSR violations for maintaining a CD account on behalf of two Iran-resident individuals over more than two decades. | $31,868 | |

-| Island Pyrochemical Industries Corp. | DDTC | Settled alleged AECA/ITAR violations under ITAR Part 129 involving unauthorized brokering of defense articles with a Chinese counterparty and false statements on license applications. | $850,000 | |
+| Island Pyrochemical Industries Corp. | DDTC | Alleged AECA/ITAR violations under ITAR Part 129 involving unauthorized brokering of defense articles with a Chinese counterparty and false statements on license applications. | $850,000 | |

-| Construction Specialties Inc. | OFAC | Egregious apparent ITSR violations: New Jersey building-materials company's UAE subsidiary CSME, at its general manager's direction, imported U.S.-origin goods to Dubai and knowingly re-exported them to Iran for a Tehran shopping-mall project, falsifying trade documents to obscure the destination. | $660,954 | |
+| Construction Specialties Inc. | OFAC | Alleged ITSR violations: New Jersey building-materials company's UAE subsidiary CSME, at its general manager's direction, imported U.S.-origin goods to Dubai and re-exported them to Iran for a Tehran shopping-mall project, falsifying trade documents to obscure the destination. | $660,954 | |

-| VTA Telecom Corporation | BIS | Settled charges for procuring U.S.-origin EAR-controlled items on behalf of Russian aerospace and military end-users without authorization. | $1,865,610 |
+| VTA Telecom Corporation | BIS | Alleged procuring U.S.-origin EAR-controlled items on behalf of Russian aerospace and military end-users without authorization. | $1,865,610 |

 Showing the first 50 of 329 actions.
 Filter to narrow the set.